dojo/site/content/blog/en/dojo-middleware.md

 export default PhoneValidator;
 ```

-The `PhoneValidator` uses some middleware that returns the a `valid` property that is either `true` or `false`.
-It will also return the `value` of the phone number that was tested.
-Based on whether the phone number is valid or not, it will use some CSS for a red or green border.
+The `PhoneValidator` uses middleware that returns the a `valid` property that is either `true` or `false`.
+The middle will also return the `value` of the phone number that was tested.
+Based on whether the phone number is valid or not, it will provide CSS for a red or green border.

 Notice that the `phone` property to the middleware is not passed explicitly to the middleware.
-By provide the `phoneNumberMiddleware` as a middleware to the `PhoneValidator` widget, the middleware will have access to the properties of the widget.
-Let's see what that looks like.
+By providing the `phoneNumberMiddleware` as a middleware to the `PhoneValidator` widget, the middleware gets access to the properties of the widget.
+Let's see what that looks like:

 > src/middleware/phoneNumberMiddleware.tsx